What is TarakĪ ?

 It is this culture that TarakĪ hopes to reshape.

-TarakĪ wants to bring forward discussion about mental health to break down negative stereotypes, to better educate Punjabi communities and equip them with confidence to help and support one another with a renewed sense of compassion, empathy, and humanity.
+TarakĪ wants to bring forward discussion about mental health to break down negative stereotypes, to empower Punjabi communities with education and equip them with confidence to help and support one another with a renewed sense of compassion, empathy, and humanity.